Last updated: April 14, 2026

 If you want to understand Pep Guardiola final third tactics, you must look at the grass.
 Specifically, the vertical channels running between the wing and the center.
 We call these the Half-Spaces.

-In my coaching days, we called this “Zone 14’s neighbor.”
+Tactical analysts often call this area ‘Zone 14’s neighbor’.
 Guardiola views these zones as the most dangerous areas on the pitch.
 Why?
-Because when a player like Kevin De Bruyne or Phil Foden receives the ball here, the opposition center-back and full-back are paralyzed by indecision.
+Because when a player like Phil Foden or Tijjani Reijnders receives the ball here, the opposition center-back and full-back are paralyzed by indecision.

 - If the Center-Back steps out: He leaves a gap for Haaland to run into.